 Easy Butterfly: Because swimming butterfly is so exhausting, butterfly can quickly become butterstruggle.
 This drill, the last one of our How To Learn To Swim the Butterfly Stroke drills, shows you how you can practice the butterfly stroke without becoming exhausted too quickly.

 Learn the Dolphin Kick and Body Undulation: This article has additional swimming drills that you can practice if you don't "get" the body undulation and dolphin kick used in butterfly.
 The article covers drills with swimming fins, without fins, at the water surface and underwater.
 Some additional tips for the body undulation and dolphin kick are also provided.

 Do you know a great drill to learn how to swim or improve the butterfly stroke?
 Click here to share it and let other swimmers benefit from your experience!
-Please note that to we may delete or edit submissions that are too short (less than 300 words) or of low quality.
+Please note that to we may delete or edit submissions that are duplicates of other articles, are too short (less than 300 words) or of low quality.